-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the PEN-F offers substantially better image quality than the 1Ds (overall score 11 points higher).
-The advantage is based on 1.3 bits higher color depth, 1.4 EV in additional dynamic range, 0.1 stops of reduced low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The advantage is based on 1.3 bits higher color depth, 1.4 EV in additional dynamic range, and 0.1 stops of reduced low light sensitivity.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The PEN-F indeed provides for movie recording, while the 1Ds does not.
 The highest resolution format that the PEN-F can use is 1080/60p.